 National Eligibility cum Entrance Test (NEET) is a national level entrance test for the medical aspirants and admits students to various MBBS / BDS colleges with MCI / DCI approval.
-NEET 2020 one of the most back breaking exams that need exhaustive efforts to get through.
+The process for filling the application form is started from December 02, 2019, and it continues until December 31, 2019.
+NEET 2020 one of the most back-breaking exams that need exhaustive efforts to get through.
 The intense competition is reflective when one observes the ratio of the students appearing to the number of seats available.
 Even so, aspirants put their blood, sweat, and tears to crack this hard shell.

 Important Dates: Here are some important dates related to the paper as proposed by NTA on the 22nd of August 2019.

 The padding Property

 |Notification Date||01 Dec 2019|

 |NEET 2020 Application Form will be available from||02 Dec 2019|